British Rail Class 701: Background

+The new trains would increase peak capacity on suburban routes into London Waterloo by 46%, as well as including improvements over existing suburban trains such as air-conditioning, an open gangway design and toilets.

 The order was initially split into two separate classes, with five-car units placed in Class 705 and ten-car units placed in Class 711, but this was later changed to place ten-car units in Class 701 subclass /0 and five-car units in subclass /5.

+Construction and delays

 Following a brief halt to production in March 2020 as a result of the COVID-19 pandemic, the first completed ten-car unit (number 701002) was delivered to Eastleigh Works on 10 June 2020 so that the testing and certification processes could commence.
 At this point entry into service was already more than five months late.

 By June 2021, only 19 units had been delivered, none of which had been formally accepted by SWR.